ericmdantas/goliv/README.md

 -proxyTarget   is "", no server to be target -proxyWhen     is "", and it's supposed to be set with something like /api/* -root          is ""
--watch         is true
--static        is [root, root + "/path/to/your/index"]
 ```